openhab/openhabian/docs/openhabian.md

 For the setup on Wi-Fi, you'll need to make your SSID and password known to the system before the first boot.
 Additionally to the setup instructions given above, the following steps are needed:

-* Flash the system image to your micro SD card as described, do not remove the SD card yet
+- Flash the system image to your micro SD card as described, do not remove the SD card yet
-* Access the first SD card partition from the file explorer of your choice (e.g. Windows file explorer)
+- Access the first SD card partition from the file explorer of your choice (e.g. Windows file explorer)
-* Open the file `openhabian.conf` in a text editor
+- Open the file `openhabian.conf` in a text editor
-* Uncomment and fill in `wifi_ssid="My Wi-Fi SSID"` and `wifi_psk="password123"`
+- Uncomment and fill in `wifi_ssid="My Wi-Fi SSID"` and `wifi_psk="password123"`
-* Save, Unmount, Insert, Boot
+- Save, Unmount, Insert, Boot
-* Continue with the instructions for the Raspberry Pi or Pine A64
+- Continue with the instructions for the Raspberry Pi or Pine A64

-## First Steps
+{: #openhabian-config}
+## openHABian Configuration Tool

 The following instructions are oriented at the Raspberry Pi openHABian setup but are transferable to all openHABian environments.